DurationPart-time 2 years, Full-time 1.5 years or Part-time equivalent

 - 2 years full-time (without advanced standing)

-The master degree comprises core and elective courses.
+The master degree comprises core and elective subjects.

 - Case studies and interactive and experiential learning activities to help you develop the capacity to identify HR challenges, propose innovative solutions, and critically evaluate the impacts of HR decisions and practices in a variety enterprises and organisations.

-- Demonstrate your ability to apply key concepts in the courses Contemporary Issues in Strategic Human Resource Management and Professional Human Resource Management Practices.
+- Demonstrate your ability to apply key concepts in the subjects Contemporary Issues in Strategic Human Resource Management and Professional Human Resource Management Practices.

 Choose a program structure